ryandata/camgdp_docsy/content/en/sources/sources/Gender_Stat_Uz.md

 ---
-title: "National Statistics Committee of the Republic of Uzbekistan"
+title: "State Gender Statistics of the Republic of Uzbekistan"
-linkTitle: "Gender.Stat.Uz"
+linkTitle: "State Gender Statistics of the Republic of Uzbekistan"
 contributor: ["Ryan Womack"]
 created: 2025-05-26
 countries: ["Uzbekistan"]